fluent/fluent-logger-python/README.md

 ## Configuration

-Fluent daemon must be lauched with the following configuration:
+Fluentd daemon must be lauched with the following configuration:

     <source>
       type tcp